 - Click Save.

-- Users must change their password in Okta, which in turn will push that password to Windows.
+- Require users to change their password in Okta, which in turn will push that password to Windows.

-- You must enable the app's Sync Okta Password setting (see Provisioning and Deprovisioning).
-Then the user resets their password in Windows and the next time the user logs into Okta, the password is updated and pushed to the user's device.
+- Enable the app's Sync Okta Password setting (see Provisioning and Deprovisioning) and require the user to reset their password in Windows.
+The next time the user logs into Okta, the password is updated and pushed to the user's device.